Frequently Asked Questions for People Visiting Maui

 Q: What exactly is a 'Silversword' plant?

-A: The rare and endemic Haleakala silversword is a true sight to behold (view a Silversword photo).
-Maui is one of the only places you can get an up-close view of this evolutionary wonders.
-Believe it or not, they're actually part of the sunflower family.
-The name "Silversword" originates from their sword-like leaves, which stick out rigidly from the center of the plant forming a silver ball in shape.
+A: The rare and endemic Haleakala silversword is a true sight to behold.
+Maui is one of the only places you can get an up-close view of these evolutionary wonders.
+Believe it or not, they're part of the sunflower family.
+The name "Silversword" originates from their sword-like leaves, which stick out rigidly from the center of the plant, forming a silver ball in shape.
 The plant almost looks like a large silver sea urchin.
-Approximately once in 40 years the silversword flowers and then dies (view a recently blooming Silversword photo).
+Approximately once in 40 years, the silversword flowers and then dies.

 Q: I spy - several islands offshore... what islands are they?

-A: Well it depends on where you are.
-If you're in Kihei or Upcountry you can view several islands.
-Facing the ocean, the small islet to your left is Molokini, the snorkelers haven (view Molokini islet).
-The large island behind it is Kaho'olawe and the island on the horizon in front of you is Lanai (the sun sets behind it in the summer).
+A: Well, it depends on where you are.
+If you're in Kihei or Upcountry, you can view several islands.
+Facing the ocean, the small islet to your left is Molokini, the snorkelers haven.
+The large island behind it is Kaho'olawe, and the island on the horizon in front of you is Lanai (the sun sets behind it in the summer).
 To your right will be the West Maui mountains curving around, blocking your view of Molokai.
 However, if you are in Lahaina or Ka'anapali, you can get excellent views of both Molokai and Lanai offshore.
 If you're in east Maui, beyond Hana town, and you squint on a really clear day... you might even catch a glimpse of the Big Island's peaks in the far distance.
 You can also see the Big Island's peaks from atop Haleakala.